ahuber33/BREMCANNON_Simulation/ANALYSE_Config_15IP/README.md

         - Random Forrest trained with ONLY Exponentials (31)
         - Random Forrest trained on different structures (35)
     - from Minuit Fit with 1 or 2 temperatures
+    - from Perturbative Minimization Algo PMA (https://pubs.aip.org/aip/rsi/article/95/2/023301/3262492/Robust-unfolding-of-MeV-x-ray-spectra-from-filter)
+        - from ML best spectrum
+        - from 2T Fit
+        - from Uniform spectrum (Scratch)

 - At the end, you will obtain on the SAVE folder :
     - Best configuration determined for the ML
     - Other results from ML
     - Superposition of all ML reconstruction
-    - Comparison of IP spectrum from 1 & 2 temperatures with Data
+    - Comparison of IP spectrums (ML, Fit, PMA) with Data with Chi2 values
-    - Comparison of Incident spectrum obtained with ML Best, 1 & 2 Temperature Fit
+    - Comparison of Incident spectrum (ML, Fit, PMA)

 - For more informations about the ML process, look at the README file locatedin the ML folder.